 historic times, possibly even since the peopling of the temperate

-zone of Eurasia by anatomically modern humans
+zone of Eurasia by anatomically modern humans.

 That leaves hg N which probably reached East Europe

-already around the beginning of Holocene
+already around the beginning of Holocene the only

 prominent Y chromosomal ‘‘common denominator’’ for